This post may contain affiliate links. Please read our Disclosure Policy for details.

-Macarons love never dies, those aristocratic cookies are always in Vogue, and still making a good income as a work from home! so, let’s start with the first recipe for Macarons, the basic one, the French method.
+Macarons love never dies, those aristocratic cookies are always in Vogue, and still making a good income as a work from home! so, let’s start with the first recipe for Macarons, the basic one, using the French method.

 You should master the basic Macarons recipe to find out mistakes, troubleshooting, and how to cook them depending on your oven, climate, or utensils.
 After that, you can proceed to the second step, the funniest one: Add your beautiful colors, your preferred flavors, and make “two by two” shells stick together with Ganache, jams, cream cheese, Mascarpone, etc…An endless choice.